benjaminweymouth/Cryptocurrency-Analysis-in-Covid-Era/README.md

 To illustrate the above analysis with a real life case study, we are here listing an investment scenario for different amount both in Meme Stocks and BTC.

-Further details, conclusions and key takeaways are provided in [Sadia's Jupyter Notebook](https://github.com/benjaminweymouth/fintech-project1-data-analysis/blob/main/Python%20Code/DataAnalysis1_Mo_Cleaned_2.ipynb).
+Further details, conclusions and key takeaways are provided in [Mohamed's Jupyter Notebook](https://github.com/benjaminweymouth/fintech-project1-data-analysis/blob/main/Python%20Code/DataAnalysis1_Mo_Cleaned_2.ipynb).

 ### Video for Jupyter Notebook
 Here is a recording of Mo's Jupyter notebook on Meme Stock and Cryptocurrency Analysis.
 Here's the [link](https://github.com/benjaminweymouth/fintech-project1-data-analysis/blob/main/Python%20Code/DataAnalysis1_Mo_Cleaned_2.ipynb)  for Mo's notebook.